 Where ratings are available from the credit rating agencies specified in the portfolio's rating methodology, including S&P Global Ratings Inc, Moody's Investor Services Inc & Fitch Ratings Inc, TwentyFour will use the highest of the available ratings.
-Moody's® assigns a rating of AAa as the highest to C as the lowest credit quality, rating, S&P® assigns a rating of AAA as the highest to D as the lowest credit quality.
-Additionally, where no rating has been requested, or there is insufficient information on which to base a rating, a rating agency may assign a rating of RAA as the highest to D as the lowest credit quality.
-Additionally, where no rating has been requested, or there is insufficient information on which to base a rating, a rating agency may assign a rating of MAA as the highest to D as the lowest credit quality.
-Additionally, where no rating has been requested, or there is insufficient information on which to base a rating, a rating agency may assign a rating of MAA as the highest to D as the lowest credit quality.
-Additionally, where no rating agency may sating agency may is provided for unrated sovereign issues.
-TwentyFour will adopt the issuer arting agency and is provided for informational purposes only.
+Moody's® assigns a rating of AaA as the highest to C as the lowest credit quality rating.
+S&P® assigns a rating of AAA as the highest to D as the lowest credit quality, Fitch assigns a rating of AAA as the highest to D as the lowest credit quality.
+Additionally, where no rating has been requested, or there is insufficient information on which to base a rating, a rating agency may assign a rating of NR (Not Rated).
+For unrated sovereign issues TwentyFour will adopt the issuing sovereign's credit rating.
+The average credit quality (ACQ) is provided to indicate the average credit rating of the portfolio's underlying investments' rating and may change over time.
+The portfolio itself has not been rated by an independent rating agency and is provided for informational purposes only.
 The ACQ is determined by using a market-weighted equivalent rating and rounding to the nearest rating.
 For unrated bonds and cash and equivalents, when calculating the ACQ ratings TwentyFour will determine an internal rating by considering all relevant factors, including but not restricted to, the relationship between the bond's maturity and its price and/or yield, the ratings of comparable bonds, the issuer's financial statements and the issuer's credit rating if available.
 The risk of default increases as a bond's rating decreases, so the ACQ provided is not a statistical measurement of the portfolio's default risk because a simple weighted average does not measure the increasing level of risk from lower-rated bonds.
-The ACQ may be lower if cash and equivalents are excluded from the calculatio
+The ACQ may be lower if cash and equivalents are excluded from the calculation.
+Derivative positions are not reflected in the ACQ.

 Interested parties may obtain the above-mentioned documents free of charge from the authorized distribution agencies and from the offices of the fund at 11-13 Boulevard de la Foire, L-1528 Luxembourg.
 Refer for more information on the fund to the latest prospectus, annual and semi-annual reports as well as the key investor information documents ("KIID").
 These documents may also be downloaded from our website at vontobel.com/am.
 A summary of investors rights is available in English under the following link: www.vontobel.com/vamsa-investor-information.
 The fund is authorised for distribution in the United Kingdom and entered into the UK's temporary marketing permissions regime can be viewed in the FCA register under the Scheme Reference Number 466625.
 The fund is authorised as a UCITS scheme (or is a sub fund of a UCITS scheme) in a European Economic Area (EEA) country, and the scheme is expected to remain authorised as a UCITS while it is in the temporary marketing permissions regime.
 This information was approved by Vontobel Asset Management SA, London Branch, which has its registered office at 3rd Floor, 70 Conduit Street, London W1S 2GF and is authorized by the Commission de Surveillance du Secteur Financier (CSSF) and subject to limited regulation by the Financial Conduct Authority (FCA).
-Details about the extent of regulation by the FCA are available from Vontobel Asset Management SA, London Branch, on request.
-The KIID can be obtained in English from Vontobel Asset Management SA, London Branch, 3rd Floor, 70 Conduit Street, London W1S 2GF or downloaded from our website vontobel.com/am.
+Details about the extent of regulation by the FCA are available from Vontobel Asset Management SA, London Branch, 3rd Floor, 70 Conduit Street, London W1S 2GF or downloaded from our website vontobel.com/am.